amyamburg/amyamburg.github.io/templates/HowToUsePageTemplate.md

    - path to the audio recording of the artwork (around line 44)
 3. next some modifications will need to be made to the scripts file these involve the following
    - first of all at the top of the scripts file (around line 5) there is a list of all the pages for the tour. the new page will need to be added to this list. to do this add a ',' to the end of the last line and then on the next line put the name of the .html page in between two' " '. (don't include the .html that is in the name)
-   - next a change needs to be made to load the audiofile onto the page. down at around line 100, there is a bunch of if else statements. after the last 'else if' but before the start of the next 'else' (BE MORE CLEAR HERE) add the following:
+   - next a change needs to be made to load the audiofile onto the page. down at around line 100, there is a bunch of if else statements. a new else if statement will need to be added to these. inbetween two of them ( after the '}' but before the 'else if' ) add the following:

    ```
    else if (currPath.includes("#PAGE NAME OF NEW ART WORK"))